trasukg/local-aprs/README.md

 Right now, the system is a development-mode system.
 In order to run, clone the repository and then run
-    gulp run
+    gulp
+Copy the 'config.json.sample' file to 'config.json' and edit it to reflect the required KISS port and KISS host.
+For example, if you're using Dire Wolf on the local machine, then you'd set them as follows:

+    {
+      "kiss-host": "localhost",
+      "kiss-port": 8001,
+      "standardPacketMinutesToLive": 60,
+      "bulletinHoursToLive": 4,
+      "announcementHoursToLive": 24
+    }

+If you were using 'share-tnc' on a host called 'raspberrypi', you'd set it like:

+    {
+      "kiss-host": "raspberrypi",
+      "kiss-port": 8001,
+      "standardPacketMinutesToLive": 60,
+      "bulletinHoursToLive": 4,
+      "announcementHoursToLive": 24
+    }

-The system will startup and begin to serve out the application, which you can access at localhost:3000.
+Now, run 'npm start' or 'gulp run', and the system will startup and begin to serve out the application, which you can access at localhost:3000.

+# Portability

+local-aprs has been tested on OSX and Windows 7, and should be good to go wherever you can run Node.